alliance-genome/agr_loader/README.md

 ## Installation
 - Build the local image with `make build`.
 - Start the Neo4j database with `make startdb`.
 Allow ~10 seconds for Neo4j to initialize.
-  - The docker volume `agrloader_storedb` will be created (if it does not already exist).
+  - The Docker volume `agrloader_storedb` will be created (if it does not already exist).
   - To initialize an empty database after previously using the loader, be sure to run `make removedb` **before** running `make startdb`.

 ## Running the Loader